googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.21 Complete color glyph definition without use of layers.**

+The version 1 formats define a color glyph as a graph of paint tables, and the concept of layering corresponds roughly to the number of distinct leaf nodes in the graph.
+The basic fill formats— PaintSolid, PaintLinearGradient and PaintRadialGradient—do not have child paint tables and so can only be leaf nodes in the graph.
+Some paint tables, such as the PaintGlyph table, have only a single child, so can be used within a layer but do not provide any means of adding additional layers.
+Increasing the number of layers requires paint tables that have two or more children, creating a fork in the graph.

+NOTE: In more precise terms, the number of visual layers represented by a valid graph is the number of distinct root to leaf paths in the graph.

-The version 1 formats include two ways to add multiple layers:
+The version 1 formats include two paint formats that have two or more children, and so can increase the number of layers in the graph:

 * The PaintComposite table allows two sub-graphs to be composed together using different compositing or blending modes.

 * The PaintColrLayers table supports defining a sequence of several layers.

 NOTE: The PaintColrGlyph table provides a means of incorporating the graph of one color glyph as a sub-graph in the definition of another color glyph.
-In this way, PaintColrGlyph provides an indirect means of introducing additional layers into a color glyph definition.
-See 5.7.11.1.7.3 for more details.
+In this way, PaintColrGlyph provides an indirect means of introducing additional layers into a color glyph definition: forks in the resulting graph do not come from the PaintColrGlyph table itself, but can come from PaintColrLayers or PaintComposite tables that are nested in the incorporated sub-graph.
+See 5.7.11.1.7.3 for a description of the PaintColrGlyph table.

 While the PaintComposite table only combines two sub-graphs, other PaintComposite tables can be nested to provide additional layers.
-The primary purpose is to support compositing or blending other than simple alpha blending.
+The primary purpose of PaintComposite is to support compositing or blending modes other than simple alpha blending.
 The PaintComposite table is covered in more detail in 5.7.11.1.6.
 The remainder of this clause will focus on the PaintColrLayers table.

 The PaintColrLayers table is used to define a bottom-up z-order sequence of layers.
 Similar to version 0, it defines a layer set as a slice in an array, but